CMP2804/report/report.md

 ## Point Cloud Rendering

-Instead of rendering the scene normally, we instead generate points in the 3D space relating to sounds the player makes to simulate something akin to echolocation.
-This is done through physics raycasting in a sphere or cone from a sound source, and casting to the player to see if they could hear it.
-Within this section, “point/s” refers to the rendered spheres the player can see.

 ### Code structure
 The main two classes which manage point cloud generation are the SoundManager and PointCloudRenderer singleton classes.
 SoundManager generates the points based on physics raycasts, passing on each new point to be rendered to the PointCloudRenderer, which interacts with the various shaders to render each point using Graphics.DrawMeshInstancedProcedural.